ember-tooling/ember-source-lens/README.md

 ## ✨ Features

 - **🎯 Precise Navigation** - Click any component to jump directly to its source file, line, and column
-- **⚡ IDE Integration** - Open the precise line in your editor.Supports VSCode, Cursor, WebStorm, Sublime Text, Windsurf, and more
+- **⚡ IDE Integration** - Open the precise line in your editor.
+Supports VSCode, WebStorm, Atom, Sublime Text, Cursor, and Windsurf.
 - **🔥 Inline Editing** - Edit components in the inline editor
 - **🎨 Visual Overlay** - Hover over elements to see highlighted component boundaries
 - **⌨️ Keyboard Shortcut** - Quick toggle with `Cmd+Shift+L` (or `Ctrl+Shift+L` on Windows/Linux)